NXTS-Developers/PROJECT-HUSTAL/README.md

 ## Installation
 Installation of hustal is much then you think
-1- download the hustal zip file.
+- Download the hustal zip file.
--- Extract it to your root folder of your domain.
+- Extract it to your root folder of your domain.
+- Open config.php file in includes folder and edit details.
+- Setup database according to DATABASE.md file
+- All done.
+Enjoy free hosting.

 ## Dependencies
 The following libraries are required to run hustal
 - phpmailer